Skip to content

 Method 2Using the Windows Registry

-If you’re comfortable editing the Windows Registry, you can also hide the Virus & Threat Protection area in Windows 11 using this method.
-It involves opening the Registry Editor and creating or modifying a specific value to conceal the section.
+Comfortable users can also hide the Virus & Threat Protection area in Windows 11 through the Windows Registry (a hierarchical database storing low-level operating system settings).
+This method involves opening the Registry Editor and either creating a new setting or modifying an existing one to conceal the section.

 windows 11 virus and threat protection key